frederic-perez/AmE-dictionary/data/dictionary.md

 __verbum sap__ A shortening of the Latin phrase _verbum sapienti sat est_, literally, "a word to the wise (is sufficient)," meaning a wise or prudent person does not or should not require any further explanation.
 Typically used to emphasize the advice implied by one's statement. _Repeating the same weak, debunked arguments won't make them true, you know.
 Verbum sap._
 __verdant__ _Verdant hills._
 __verdict__ _n_ :three::hammer::pencil2:
+__verdigris__ _n_ :astonished: __2__ A green patina or crust of copper sulfate or copper chloride formed on copper, brass, and bronze exposed to air or seawater for long periods of time.
+“Green of Greece” is the literal translation of “vert de Grece,” the Anglo-French phrase from which the modern word _verdigris_ descends.
 __verge (up)on something__ _idiom_ :two: To be almost identical to something; to be similar to or almost the same as something.
 (Upon is formal and less commonly used than on.) _Your actions verge upon mutiny.
 What you said verges on an insult._
 __verge__ _n_ :two::hammer:
 __verisimilitude__ _n_ :two::hammer: